-In 2019, Jimmy Carter, the former US President, described America as “the most warlike nation in the history of the world.”
+In 2019, Jimmy Carter, the former US President, described The US as “the most warlike nation in the history of the world.”
 In one of his regular sessions teaching at a Baptist Church Sunday School, he noted that the US had only been at peace for 16 of its nearly 250-year history.
 What do America’s Wars show us, and what can we learn from them?

-Lessons from America’s Wars:
+Lessons from US Wars

 For Carter, the lesson was that America had wasted huge amounts of time, money, and effort in fighting wars around the world, trying to impose American values on foreign countries.
 It was, he argued, the reason why China was overtaking America in many ways.